Many programming languages (including LaTeX) have compiler directives–a type of pragma in the form of a specifically formatted comment.

 or other compiler of your choice.

-Specify root/master LaTeX document
+Specify root LaTeX file

 To help your LaTeX editor recognize which is the top-level master document, in the other .tex files you

 \input, put at the top of each of those .tex files: